-In the jockeying for power between factions in the immediate aftermath of Duvalier's death (as envisaged in Contingency A), small groups of infiltrators, or individual agents, are introduced clandestinely into Haiti from Cuba.
+In the jockeying for power between factions in the immediate aftermath of the collegium's breakdown (as envisaged in Contingency A), small groups of infiltrators, or individual agents, are introduced clandestinely into Haiti from Cuba.

-Guerilla-type actions are reported from a number of outlying areas in Haiti, and isolated instances of sabotage and urban terrorism are attributed to Cuban infiltrators and Communists.
+Guerrilla-type actions are reported from a number of outlying areas in Haiti, and isolated instances of sabotage and urban terrorism are attributed to Cuban infiltrators and Communists.

-The on-going power struggle in Port-au-Prince paralyzes central government counter-action against guerilla activities in the provinces.
-Local unit commanders stand fast, in a defensive posture, prepared to repel attacks on themselves or their immediate areas, but not to deploy their limited forces into the field to hunt down the intruders (particularly so because they are uncertain as to whether the intruder represent Cuban infiltrators or legitimate Haitian exile groups.)
+The on-going power struggle in Port-au-Prince paralyzes central government counteraction against guerilla activities in the provinces.
+Local unit commanders stand fast, in a defensive posture, prepared to repel attacks on themselves or their immediate areas, but not to deploy their limited forces into the field to hunt down the intruders (particularly so because they are uncertain as to whether the intruders represent Cuban infiltrators or legitimate Haitian exile groups).

-In Port-au-Prince, one or more of the factions seeking power appeals for US help against the Cuban intruders.
+In Port-au-Prince, one or more of the factions seeking power appeals for U.S. help against the Cuban intruders.
 An appeal may also be made to the OAS but this is less likely.